 - one external hard drive permanently connected

-Your choice of processor will basically be down to your budget, you should try and get the best that you can afford.
+Your choice of processor will basically be down to your budget but you should try and get the best that you can afford.
 As this is the brain of your PC, it is probably the single most important component when it comes to performance.
-The 2 main manufacturers of processors remain Intel and AMD, the difference between the two is arguable, they both offer incredible performance and good value for money.
+The 2 main manufacturers of processors remain Intel® and AMD®, the difference between the two is arguable, they both offer incredible performance and good value for money.

 Processor speed is measured and stated in GHz (Gigahertz), the higher this figure is, the better the overall performance of the computer will be.